 Ideal for: Light to Medium Weight Materials.

-Also, if you are a beginner and are not used to industrial high speeds, you can turn the adjustable servo motor low until you get the hang of it.
-Honestly, soon you will realize that it’s easier to use than any home machine.
+In addition, if you’re new to using industrial machines and aren’t used to the high speeds that they run at, you can adjust the servo motor lower until you get the hang of it.
+Soon you’ll realize that these machines are easier to use than any home model.

 - Bobbin winder to save you time